Chukar partridge: Distribution and habitat

-This partridge has its native range in Asia, including Jordan, Israel, Palestine, Lebanon, Syria, Turkey, Kurdistan, Iran, Afghanistan, Tajikistan, Pakistan and India, along the inner ranges of the western Himalayas to Nepal.
-Further west in southeastern Europe it is replaced by the red-legged partridge, Alectoris rufa.
+This partridge has its native range in Asia, including Israel, Jordan, Palestine, Lebanon, Syria, United Arab Emirates, Saudi Arabia, Oman, Turkey, Kurdistan, Iran, Afghanistan, Tajikistan, Pakistan and India, along the inner ranges of the western Himalayas to Nepal, as well as southeasternmost Europe in Bulgaria and Greece.
+Further west in southeastern Europe it is replaced by the rock partridge, Alectoris graeca.
 It barely ranges into Africa on the Sinai Peninsula.
 The habitat in the native range is rocky open hillsides with grass or scattered scrub or cultivation.
 In Israel and Jordan it is found at low altitudes, starting at 400 m below sea level in the Dead Sea area, whereas in the more eastern areas it is mainly found at an altitude of 2000 to 4000 m except in Pakistan, where it occurs at 600 m.
 They are not found in areas of high humidity or rainfall.

 It has been introduced widely as a game bird, and feral populations have become established in the United States (Rocky Mountains, Great Basin, high desert areas of California), Canada, Chile, Argentina, New Zealand and Hawaii.
 Initial introductions into the US were from the nominate populations collected from Afghanistan and Nepal.
 The birds are hunted across the dry, rocky Columbia Basin, especially in the vicinity of the Snake River in Washington and Oregon.
 It has also been introduced to New South Wales in Australia but breeding populations have not persisted and are probably extinct.
 A small population exists on Robben Island in South Africa since it was introduced there in 1964.

 The chukar readily interbreeds with the red-legged partridge (Alectoris rufa), and the practice of breeding and releasing captive-bred hybrids has been banned in various countries including the United Kingdom, as it is a threat to wild populations.